-Making WebFX your ecommerce SEO company offers several advantages, including:
+Choosing WebFX as your ecommerce SEO company offers several advantages, including:

 With our seasoned team of SEOs, we can help your business maximize the value of SEO.
 You get to work with team members that have years of experience, as well as a passion for the industry, which translates to a dedicated account manager that knows the latest trends, tactics, and more.

 Data drives our strategies and our clients' impressive results.

 MarketingCloudFX, our proprietary and client-exclusive marketing software, allows your business to maximize data's value and impact on your ecommerce SEO strategy.
 With the AI power of IBM Watson, plus billions of data points, MarketingCloudFX can redefine your return on investment (ROI).